Motorized scooter: Poland

 Following a court case, a new provision of the Road Traffic Act came into force as of 21 April 2019, whereby an e-scooter falls under the definition of a moped (power up to 4 kW, max speed 45 km/h).
 Therefore, such vehicles are not allowed to ride on the footpaths as well as bicycle lanes.
-However, due to the lack of homologation, it is not possible to register an e-scooter as a road vehicle, which makes it illegal for the use on the road.
+However, due to the lack of homologation, it is not possible to register an e-scooter as a road vehicle, which makes it illegal for use on the road.
 The legislators are now working on changes to the law to introduce the definition of the Personal Transport Device, which would allow e-scooters to be used on footpaths and bicycle lanes.

 From May 20, 2021, the regulations on the traffic of e-scooters are in force.
 An e-scooter is an electric powered vehicle, two-axle, with a steering wheel, without a seat and without pedals, designed to be driven only by the rider on that vehicle.

 To drive an e-scooter on the road by people aged 10 to 18, it is required to have the same qualifications as for cycling, i.e. a bicycle card or driving license of categories AM, A1, B1 or T. For people over 18 years, such a document is not required.